3mmaRand/rsb_online/README.md

 ## Issues

 Typically R, Rstudio and R packages are painless to install.
 However, if you encounter problems there will be Zoom office hours on 26 June, 1500-1600 assist with set up.
-The Zoom link will be sent to you in the morning on that day.
+The Zoom link will be sent to you for this session.

 ## Slides